IgnacioPro/lumo/deployments/kubernetes/kind/FULL_STACK_DEPLOYMENT.md

 ## Overview

-The `test-agent.sh` script has been enhanced to deploy the **complete Lumo stack** in a local kind cluster:
+The `deploy-lumo.sh` script has been enhanced to deploy the **complete Lumo stack** in a local kind cluster:

 1. **PostgreSQL** - Database for storing agent registrations, jobs, and reports
 2. **Lumo API Server** - Central control plane (REST API)